 -

-Community recommendations beat paid impressions
+Community recommendations outweigh paid impressions

 -